tungerer/tungerer.github.io/_pages/cv.md

 Admin experience
 ======
-* Member of the organizing committee for the <a href="https://www.ed.ac.uk/ppls/linguistics-and-english-language/research/talks-and-reading-groups/linguistic-circle">Linguistic Circle</a>, University of Edinburgh
+* Linguistic Circle, University of Edinburgh (2019-2022, member of the organizing committee)
-* Co-organizer of the <a href="https://www.ed.ac.uk/ppls/linguistics-and-english-language/research/talks-and-reading-groups/cognitive-linguistics">Cognitive Linguistics Research Group</a>, University of Edinburgh
+* Cognitive Linguistics Research Group, University of Edinburgh (2019-2022, co-organizer)
-* Member of the organizing committee for the <a href="https://pgc.lel.ed.ac.uk/archive/2019/">Linguistics and English Language Postgraduate Conference</a>,  University of Edinburgh (4-7 June, 2019)
+* Linguistics and English Language Postgraduate Conference,  University of Edinburgh (2019, member of the organizing committee)

 Awards
 ======